sadra-safaei/imu-step-counter/README.md

 A wearable step-counting system based on an **MPU6050 6-DOF IMU**, **Arduino UNO**, and **Python-based digital signal processing**.

-The system acquires acceleration data during human walking and running, filters the measured signal, detects gait-related peaks, and estimates the number of steps using threshold-based peak detection.
-The project also evaluates the effect of sensor placement and walking speed on step-counting performance.
+The system acquires acceleration data during human walking and running, processes the measured signal, detects gait-related peaks, and estimates the number of steps using threshold-based peak detection.
+The project also investigates the effect of sensor placement and gait condition on step-counting performance.

 ---